TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-launcher.md

 To specify a system property when launching a `snappy` utility, use -J-D*property_name*=*property_value* argument.

-In addition to launching various utilities provided with SnappyData, when launched without any arguments, `snappy` starts an interactive command shell that you can use to connect to a SnappyData system and execute various commands, including SQL statements.
+In addition to launching various utilities provided with TIBCO ComputeDB, when launched without any arguments, `snappy` starts an interactive command shell that you can use to connect to a TIBCO ComputeDB system and execute various commands, including SQL statements.

 -   **[backup and restore](../../reference/command_line_utilities/store-backup.md)**
     Creates a backup of operational disk stores for all members running in the distributed system.
 Each member with persistent data creates a backup of its own configuration and disk stores.

--   **[compact-all-disk-stores](store-compact-all-disk-stores.md)** Performs online compaction of SnappyData disk stores.
+-   **[compact-all-disk-stores](store-compact-all-disk-stores.md)** Performs online compaction of TIBCO ComputeDB disk stores.

--   **[compact-disk-store](store-compact-disk-store.md)** Performs offline compaction of a single SnappyData disk store.
+-   **[compact-disk-store](store-compact-disk-store.md)** Performs offline compaction of a single TIBCO ComputeDB disk store.
 <!--**[list-missing-disk-stores](../../reference/command_line_utilities/store-list-missing-disk-stores.md)**
     Lists all disk stores with the most recent data for which other members are waiting.-->

 -   **[revoke-missing-disk-store](../../reference/command_line_utilities/store-revoke-missing-disk-stores.md)**
-    Instruct SnappyData members to stop waiting for a disk store to become available.
+    Instruct TIBCO ComputeDB members to stop waiting for a disk store to become available.

 -   **[run](../../reference/command_line_utilities/store-run.md)**
-    Connects to a SnappyData distributed system and executes the contents of a SQL command file.
-All commands in the specified file must be compatible with the interactive SnappyData shell.
+    Connects to a TIBCO ComputeDB distributed system and executes the contents of a SQL command file.
+All commands in the specified file must be compatible with the interactive Snappy Shell.

 -   **[version](../../reference/command_line_utilities/store-version.md)**
-    Prints information about the SnappyData product version
+    Prints information about the TIBCO ComputeDB product version